 The Environmental Affairs Department manages all environmental-related programs,

 including airport planning and environmental review, regulatory compliance, water

 and air quality, site remediation, hazardous material handling and natural resources

 protection.
 The department interfaces with other Airport Authority departments to

 assess potential environmental impacts of all proposed projects.
 The department

 is also responsible for long-range airport facility planning, including the San

 For more information, please contact the department directly at

-to present the first-ever annual Sustainability Report for San Diego International
+publishes an annual Sustainability Report for San Diego International Airport.

-criteria of the Global Reporting Initiative.
-The report is accessible online at http://sustain.san.org.
+the Global Reporting Initiative.
+The report is accessible online at sustain.san.org.